jrudess/streamdvr/README.md

 ==========

 * Dependencies: `node.js >= 10.12.0`, `npm`, `git`, and `ffmpeg`
-* Optional Dependencies: `streamlink >= 0.14.2+20.gc394b41`, `youtube-dl`, `mfcauto`
+* Optional Dependencies: `streamlink, `youtube-dl`, `mfcauto`

-  * `streamlink` is used to fetch m3u8 URLs and also to record
+  * `streamlink` is used to fetch m3u8 URLs but can also be used to record
-    * Required for Chaturbate, Camsoda, Bongacams, and Cam4
+    * Required for Chaturbate, Bongacams
-    * Optional for MyFreeCams (via `mfcsl` streamdvr plugin)
-    * To use streamlink to record instead of ffmpeg, the streamlink `hlssession` plugin is required: https://github.com/back-to/plugins/
+    * To use streamlink to record instead of ffmpeg, the streamlink `generic` plugin is required: https://github.com/back-to/generic
   * `youtube-dl` is used to fetch m3u8 URLs for Twitch and Mixer
-  * `mfcauto` is optionally used to fetch m3u8 URLs for MyFreeCams (via `mfc` streamdvr plugin)
+  * `mfcauto` is optionally used to fetch m3u8 URLs for MyFreeCams

 * Install StreamDVR
   >On GitHub, click `Clone or download`, `Download ZIP`.